Car suspension repair cost

 “For basic cars, suspension issues can cost between $150 [and] $800, depending on the issue,” said Sean Kim, an experienced mechanic in the Atlanta area.
 “For more expensive cars, the sky’s the limit depending on the complexity of the suspension component.”

-Here’s a list of common suspension components and what they might cost to repair or replace per corner of your vehicle, according to RepairPal, a website that compiles automotive repair data.
-(Note: We used the upper limits of RepairPal’s average range in the table below to provide more conservative estimates.)
+Here’s a list of common suspension components and what they might cost per wheel, according to RepairPal, a website that compiles automotive repair data.

 Source: RepairPal